Search results for “Transactions”: 106 items

 Can I withdraw only swap points from Exness?

 No, at Exness, you cannot withdraw swap points alone.
-Swap points are recorded as profit or loss along with foreign exchange gains (or losses) when a position is closed, and are reflected in your account balance.
-Swap points cannot be received or paid separately from open positions.
+Swap points are recorded as profit or loss along with foreign exchange gains (or losses) when a position is closed and are reflected in your account balance.
+You cannot receive or pay swap points separately from open positions.

 14.09.2023